learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 state when the button is clicked.

-The actual functionality of changing our app's theme is handled in CSS, so all you have to do is update the `className` of this div based on your state
+The actual functionality of changing our app's theme is handled in CSS, so all you have to do is set up the code to update the `className` of the div based on your state variable:
-variable:

 ```jsx
 <div className="App dark">